 “You just need to bring your brain, something to write with, something to write on, and someone to work with...”

-working with organizations to improve performance, who seek practical tools they can use with their clients to accelerate results
+who want practical tools to use with clients to accelerate results and performance.

 Why Cool: Ensuring that projects actually deliver value is an arcane art.
 Most people who are proficient at the art of delivering value learned it through experience.
 The niche that TOP . . . fills in the strategy execution field is providing explicit instructions through a series of books and guides that provide step-by-step instruction on how to achieve benefits.